Priyansh2/SQL-Engine/README.md

-# Mini-SQL
+# About
+This repository contains code resource of my DBMS project named **Mini SQL Engine**.
-A SQL engine written in python capable of parsing and executing simple and medium level (complexity) queries on data stored as CSV files.
-Read 'CSE441_ DATABASE SYSTEMS ASSIGNMENT 1.pdf' for details.
+Mini SQL Engine is written in Python and can parse and execute SQL queries (given using command-line interface) on data stored as CSV files. ```sqlparse``` library is used to parse the query.
+Read ```problem_description.pdf``` for details.

  Following cases of query processing are handled as of now.
 - Blank column entries while entering data
-- Single and double quotted values
+- Single and double quotted values in CSV files
-- Multiple AND/OR queries including nested ones
+- Multiple AND/OR queries, including nested ones
 - Operators handled in column comparison: `=, !=, >, <, <=, >=`
 - Aggregate functions: `distinct, sum, min, max, avg`
 - Pretty Table output